FormidableLabs/serverless-jetpack/README.md

 Welcome to **tracing mode**!

 Tracing mode is an alternative way to include dependencies in a `serverless` application.
 It works by using [Acorn](https://github.com/browserify/acorn-node) to parse out all dependencies in entry point files (`require`, `require.resolve`, static `import`) and then resolves them with [resolve](https://github.com/browserify/resolve) according to the Node.js resolution algorithm.
 This produces a list of the files that will actually be used at runtime and Jetpack includes these instead of traversing production dependencies.
+The engine for all of this work is a small, dedicated library, [trace-deps][].

 #### Tracing Configuration